AnisBoss/CTFs/SECCON 2017/Powerful_Shell-Binary-300/README.md

 Arriving here , this step has two steps  :<br>
 **First Step :**
-the script generate some keytone using a for loop which leads the keytone to has this content (simply done using echo $keytone)
+the script generate some keytone using a for loop which leads the keytone to has this content (simply done using echo $keytone)<br>
 Name                           Value
 *-*-*-                         *-*-*-
 f                              349.234151046506